mayankrastogi/jQuery.inlineEdit/README.md

 `type`          | Specifies the editing type of the column.
 If this attribute is not defined, the column won't be editable.
 Supported values: `"date"`, `"hidden"`, `"number"`, `"percentage"`, `"select"`, `"text"`, `"textarea"`
 `class`         | The class to be applied to the input element generated for this column.
 Specifying this attribute will override the class specified in the options for that field's input type
 `data`          | The function that will return an object containing a set of key value pairs that will be used to populate list of items in `select` dropdown lists if the `type` attribute is `select`.
 Key denotes the text that will be displayed in the dropdown.
 Value denotes the content of `value` attribute of the `option` element
-`datePicker`    | The function that will be responsible to attach a date picker to this input field if the `type` attribute is `date`.
+`datePicker`    | The function that will be responsible for attaching a date picker to this input field if the `type` attribute is `date`.
 If not specified, the date picker function specified in options is used. *If both are not defined, the generated input field will fall back to use HTML5 date input field*
 `name`          | The content of the `name` attribute that will be added to the generated `input`, `select` or `textarea` element
-`validator`     | The function that will be invoked to validate the input of this column before the data is posted to the server upon clicking the save button
+`validator`     | The function that will be invoked to validate the input of this column before the data is posted to the server upon clicking the save button.
+This function should return false to prevent the form from being submitted

 Options
 -------